Shuudoushi/SecureOS/README.md

+# Support Warning
+This project is no longer under active development, and it is not being maintained by anyone.

+It no longer works on modern versions of OpenComputers, and it is not included in OpenSecurity anymore.

+Unless somebody decides to start updating it, this project should be considered dead.

 # SecureOS
 Hello and thank you for looking into this little project of mine and 'official' operating system of [OpenSecurity](https://github.com/PC-Logix/OpenSecurity).